 Along the way I developed a number of skills in web design and development.
 My undergraduate degree was in physics, which gave me a solid (if now distressingly outdated) grounding.
 I designed and built the open-source content management system (called LearnPress) in which the textbook was built, including administrative tools, front-end design, cataloguing and search functionality, and various interactive tools for using historical resources.
 I have a particular fondness for maps and other visualizations, and I have designed a number of them for various projects.

-I am above all a writer.
+Through all of this I am a writer.
 In addition to the work above I have written extensively on sustainability, small-scale agriculture, and related topics, both essays and how-to, for magazines and group blogs and for my own website, The New Agrarian.
 I have also written about food and cooking, both for magazines and for various blogs.
-I used to blog microfiction and tweet poetry.
+I used to blog microfiction and tweet poetry; I may take up “cheap poetry” again here.
 At present I am working on a novel.

-Because thinking alone doesn’t make a full life, I’m a perpetually curious cook, amateur woodworker, and kitchen gardener.
-Most important, I’m a father, and I homeschool my daughter in math, science, art, poetry, and music.
+Lastly, I’m a perpetually curious cook and kitchen gardener, and I homeschooled my daughter in math, science, art, poetry, and music through 12th grade.